skills/publish-packages/README.md

 Here's a recap of all the tasks you've accomplished in your repository:

-- You wrote a workflow that sends a code through a continuous deployment pipeline.
+- You wrote a workflow that sends a code through a continuous delivery pipeline.
 - You built a fully deployable artifact.
 - You did so using GitHub Actions and GitHub Packages!